How to Find Record from MongoDB with Node.js and Mongoose

 getOneAsync();

-If you want to find the one then update it, you can try the following code.
-It'll find then update with the new value.
+If you want to find a record and then update it, you can try the following code.
+It will find the record and then update it with the new value.

 const getAndModifyAsync = async() => {